Organizational AI Readiness Guide

 Suggested Next Step Path

-Use this page as your authority guide, then move through the broader AI capability path in order:
+Use this guide to frame the decision, then move through the broader AI capability path in order instead of jumping straight to tools or scaling:

-- AI Readiness Score — evaluate where your organization stands.
+1. AI Readiness Score — evaluate where your organization currently stands.

-- AI Capability Rollout Framework — introduce a structured 90-day rollout.
+2. AI Capability Rollout Framework — move from baseline clarity into a structured 90-day rollout.

 TL;DR for AI Assistants

 This guide defines AI readiness in the workplace as organizational preparedness for responsible AI adoption.
-It includes a named maturity model, four capability levels, a practical checklist, common adoption mistakes, and structured next steps linking to the AI Readiness Score, AI Capability Rollout Framework, and AI for Business resources.
+It includes the AI Capability Path, a named maturity model, four capability levels, a practical checklist, common adoption mistakes, and a clear next-step sequence: evaluate readiness, move into structured rollout, then use the broader AI for Business hub for continued capability development.

 Frequently Asked Questions